 Cloud vs. On-Premises Infrastructure for DSOs

-Many growing DSOs adopt cloud-based solutions because they simplify management across multiple locations and support centralized operations.
+Some growing DSOs choose cloud-based systems because they can simplify management across multiple locations and support centralized operations; the right mix depends on the group's software, connectivity and budget.

 Managed IT Services for DSOs vs. In-House IT Teams

-Many organizations use a hybrid approach where internal teams work alongside external dental IT specialists.
+A hybrid approach, where internal staff work alongside external dental IT specialists, is another option groups consider.

 The Role of Compliance in DSO IT Support